 At the point Umbrella Infocare and AWS engaged with Panasonic, they were looking for an ideal cloud solution that would help their IT infrastructure and applications meet these needs.
 They were extremely particular about finding the right tech partner to achieve their objectives and the complex nature of their requirement compelled them to insist on a proof of concept.
 They were sceptical about change and were unsure how their concerns would be addressed.
 While multiple groups within Panasonic had different tech requirements that Umbrella sifted through and identified apps that were cloud ready, the Mobility group’s challenges would positively benefit from an Amazon Web Services (AWS) solution.
 AWS clearly defined the advantages their solutions could bring for Panasonic offering a persuasive case for consideration.

-They had an Artificial Intelligence (AI) aggregated platform and a built-in app for Panasonic mobile phones that collects and offers recommendations based on user behaviour.
+They had an Artificial Intelligence (AI) aggregated platform and a built-in app for Panasonic mobile phones that offers recommendations based on user behaviour.
 To establish that Umbrella Infocare had the capabilities they needed, a Pilot was executed that migrated a couple of sensitive applications to the cloud.
 The objective of the Pilot was to conduct a Cloud Migration Readiness (MRA) for more than 20 Panasonic applications; test migration of two applications and create a road map for migration with suggestions on prioritisation and categorisation of applications for cloud migration.

+Panasonic’s AI application is programmed to analyse user behaviour based on time and location.
+The app offers suggestions to help customers use the device efficiently to exploit its features for better efficiency.
 Another mobile app is a one-stop shop for user’s needs such as booking a cab, real time updates on weather, music on demand and so on.

 Both apps were functioning on the same environment which was limiting their scalability and availability to a considerable extent.
 Umbrella analysed the existing setup and suggested decoupling the apps on the AWS environment.
-This would enable Panasonic to ensure higher availability, enable scalability and fix performance issues.
+This would enable Panasonic to ensure higher availability and scalability and fix performance issues.
 As the architecture for both apps were different, Umbrella took the lift and shift approach for the first app and refactoring for the second.

 Panasonic insisted on zero downtime to migrate the apps to AWS asking for detailed planning and testing scenarios.
 The migration also involved coordination of different Panasonic teams requiring very efficient and smooth program management.